- Discuss individual approaches to stress management

 - Meditation.
 Individuals use this practice to achieve a mental calmness and clarity by focusing their mind on a particular thought, object or activity.

 The list goes on, and you get the general idea: relaxation techniques support a level of calmness by changing focus to something other than the stressor.
-But one doesn’t need to zone out in a dark room in order to achieve that change of focus those relaxation techniques.
+But one doesn’t need to zone out in a dark room in order to achieve that change of focus on those relaxation techniques.
 A good laugh courtesy of your favorite sit-com, playing a musical instrument, dancing to loud music, or knitting might be closer to your idea of stress release.

 Protecting Down Time/Time with Family